the-collab-lab/tcl-61-smart-shopping-list/README.md

 # Overview

-Introducing PREDICT-A-Buy: The Ultimate Shopping Companion!
+<p>Introducing <b>PREDICT-A-BUY</b>: The Ultimate Shopping Companion!</p>

-With PREDICT-A-Buy by your side, shopping becomes an adventure, a journey through time.
+With PREDICT-A-BUY by your side, shopping becomes an adventure, a journey through time.
 Let the app be your trusty sidekick, anticipating your needs and guiding you through the aisles with its charming personality.
 Say goodbye to mundane shopping lists and hello to a shopping experience that's as fun and sassy!

 # How does it work?